J-1 Visa Senior Clinical Research Scientist Jobs

 Check the two-year home residency requirement early

 Government-funded research positions and certain specialty skills can trigger the two-year home country physical presence requirement under INA Section 212(e).
-Confirm your eligibility before accepting an offer, since this requirement affects any future H-1B or immigrant visa filing.
+Confirm your eligibility before accepting an offer, since this requirement affects any future H-1B visa or immigrant visa filing.

 Request the training plan before the offer stage